apache/nuttx/configs/stm32l476-mdk/README.txt

 README
 ======

-This README discusses issues unique to NuttX configurations for Motorola MDK.
+This README discusses issues unique to NuttX configurations for STM32L476ME part in the Motorola MDK.
+This is referred to as the MuC in Motorola technical documentation.

 STM32L476ME: